floraham/eds220-hwk-4/README.md

 ## **Task 2: Thomas Fire False Color Map:**
-- Title: False Color Map
+- Title: False Color Map of Thomas Fire burn scar
-- Short explanation of the goal/purpose of the repository: Using Landsat & false color imagery we identify the burn scar of the Thomas fire within the fire perimeter.
+- Goal/purpose of the repository: Using Landsat & false color imagery we identify the burn scar of the Thomas fire within the fire perimeter.

 - Data citation: